-This time we will introduce you to the "resolution" that is important for producing beautiful printed materials!
+This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 The number with the unit "ppi" or "dpi" is the resolution!

-(The difference between ppi and dpi would take too long to explain, so I will skip that.)
+(The difference between ppi and dpi would take too long to explain, so I will skip it.)

 If you submit an image with a low number (poor image quality), the printer's capabilities will not be fully utilized and the finished product will be rough.

-Digital images are made up of tiny particles of color.
+Digital images are made up of tiny colored particles.

-These particles of color are called "pixels" or "picture elements."
+These colored particles are called "pixels" or "picture elements ."

-The more pixels there are, the more detail you can create, resulting in a better image quality!
+The more pixels there are, the more detail you can create, resulting in a better quality image!

-(The term "megapixels" is often used to describe the resolution of images captured by cameras.)
+(The term "megapixels" is often used to describe the resolution of images captured by a camera!)

-The unit of resolution "ppi" is an abbreviation for "Pixels Per Inch."
+The resolution unit "ppi" is an abbreviation for "Pixels Per Inch."

-This means "how many pixels are in one inch square."
+This means "how many pixels are in one side of a 1 inch square."

-The unit of inch is not very familiar to Japanese people, but
+The unit inch is not very familiar to Japanese people, but

-Since 1 inch = 2.54 cm, it may be easier to remember this as "how many pixels are in an area of 2.54 cm."
+1 inch = 2.54 cm, so it's easy to remember this as "how many pixels are lined up in an area of 2.54 cm."

 Roughly speaking, resolution is the density at which pixels are arranged .